ZCHAnalytics/GeoPandas/README.md

 ### Steps:
 1. Verify Data Structure 🔍
-2. Merge the Datasets: Use the separate script `integrate_data.py` 🔄
+2. Merge the Datasets 🔄
-3. Validate data: checking and fixing missing values: Use the script `values_check.py` to detect any missing values.
+3. Validate data: checking and fixing missing values.
-3.
-3. Update the Schema and Reinitialize the Database 🛠️
+4. Update the Schema and Reinitialize the Database 🛠️
-4. Update Mapping: Use the merged dataset for visualising train delays and station locations 🗺️
+5. Update Mapping: Use the merged dataset for visualising train delays and station locations 🗺️
-5. In Progress: Visualising delay hotspots 🔥
+6. In Progress: Visualising delay hotspots 🔥

 Troubleshooting:
 We have 292 missing values for origin stations and 281 for destination stations: